 We respect and celebrate our glorious past, as a platform for the future.
 Drawing on inspiration from our founding partners, female pioneers and ground-breaking researchers.
 These are just a snapshot of how we’re making history:

 A progressive institution of many 'firsts'

 The University of Adelaide, the first university in South Australia, has a strong reputation of ‘firsts’.
-Reflecting the values of the state in which it was founded, the University of Adelaide was the first university in Australia, and only second in the world, to admit women to academic courses (in 1881).
+Reflecting the values of the state in which it was founded, the University of Adelaide was the first university in Australia to admit women to academic courses (in 1881).
 The University's first science graduate was also its first female graduate, Edith Emily Dornwell, who graduated in 1885.
 It was the first Australian university to establish a Conservatorium of Music, a Chair of Music and a Doctor of Music, and the first to grant that degree to a woman (in 1918).

 The University of Adelaide also graduated the remarkable Dame Roma Mitchell who went on to become the first female: Queen's Counsel, Supreme Court Judge and Governor of an Australian state (SA).

 The University soon established a reputation for excellence in education and research and attracted leading academics of international distinction.
 An early Professor of Mathematics and Physics, Sir William Bragg won the prestigious Nobel Prize in Physics (1915) together with his son and University of Adelaide graduate, Sir William Lawrence Bragg.

 As it grew, the University continued to be a place where its alumni could forge new ground and lead the way in research and discovery.
 Renowned Antarctic explorer, Sir Douglas Mawson had a long association with the University that included 31 years as Professor of Geology and Mineralogy.
 Graduate, Lord Howard Florey was honoured with a Nobel Prize in 1945 for his ground breaking work in the application and manufacture of penicillin.